Susan J. Roll, PhD

 Phone: (530) 898-4275

 Office: Butte 543B

-Susan’s teaching and research focus on exploring the complicated web of family, work, and community life, and how to build programs and policies with the ultimate goal of supporting families to be financially stable.
-Most recently, she has been working on a project to discover how we teach and learn about poverty, particularly given the increasing income inequality in the US.
+Susan’s teaching and research interests focus on poverty and income inequality.
+She studies how social welfare policies either support or create barriers for families to be financially stable and how these policies work or do not work for families differently based on gender, race, ethnicity, geography, immigration and socioeconomic status.
+Most recently, she has been working on a project to discover how we teach and learn about poverty and support student's interest in civic engagement through high impact learning opportunities.
 Prior to pursuing her PhD, Susan was a social work administrator in domestic violence and women’s health for ten years.
-Susan teaches graduate and undergraduate courses on policy, community, and diversity.
-She is deeply committed to social work in policy and community practice.
+Susan teaches graduate and undergraduate courses on policy, community, diversity and social justice.

 BA, University of Rochester, 1991